mammuth/photo-advent-calendar/README.md

 ## Run it yourself
 - fork this repository
+- modify `src/data/calendars.ts` to provide a slug, title and description.
-- upload photos in `public/statics/calendars/<slug>`.
+- upload photos in `src/public/statics/calendars/<slug>`.
 Their filename should be `1.jpg`, `2.jpg`, etc. It currently expects jpgs but you can modify it in `Calendar.vue`.
-- modify `calendars.ts` to provide a slug, title and description.
 - use the url param `showAll` to dispaly all your images without opening them.
 (Use `allowAll` to allow opening all, without checking whether the day is in the past)

 ## Deploy